How to Fibreglass a Roof

 To see how to mix roofing resin click here – Roof resin and topcoat ( opens in new window )

-If you have never done this before, mix 1 litre of resin with the correct amount of catalyst given the temperature, to give you about 20-30 mins of working time.
+If you have never done this before, mix 1 litre of resin with the correct amount of catalyst taking into account the temperature, to give you about 20-30 mins of working time.
 This should give you plenty of time to bond down your bandages.
-If your short on resin just mix more.
+If you are short on resin just mix more.
 Use a mini paint scuttle marked internally in Litres.

 Bandaging OSB joints with fibreglass

-If you have used 2.4m x 1.2m ( 8′ x 4′ ) OSB boards its advisable to bandage all the joints as mentioned above.
-OSB boards were designed for the building industry and are machine engineered favourable, controlled expansion and contraction, load bearing, and in the case of OSB3 humidity resistance.
-Always leave a gap of 3mm between adjoining boards for expansion your OSB3.
+If you have used 2.4m x 1.2m ( 8′ x 4′ ) OSB boards it’s advisable to bandage all the joints as mentioned above.
+OSB boards were designed for the building industry and are machine engineered favourable, controlled expansion and contraction, load bearing, and in the case of OSB3, humidity resistance.
+Always leave a gap of 3mm between adjoining boards for expansion in your OSB3.